 The Takeaway: Your book manuscript should be written for scholars in your academic discipline.
 Your book proposal, however, should be accessible to three groups: 1) senior scholars in your field; 2) academics who do not specialize in your field; 3) intelligent non-academics who understand the basics of your field.

 University Presses Need to Consider A Book’s Commercial Prospects

 As several current and former acquisitions editors underscore, before the 1980s, university presses could rely on libraries purchasing most of their new publications.
 Since then, however, libraries’ budgets have steadily declined, meaning that university presses can no longer count on a book necessarily breaking even.
 University presses can publish books at a loss, but seek to minimize this prospect.

 The Takeaway: In today’s university press publishing climate, you must show that there is an audience (beyond libraries) for your book.
 Your publisher will seriously consider its market when considering whether to contract your book.

 University Presses have Different Levels of Prestige Within Different Academic Disciplines

 Not all university presses are created equal.
 The same university press, for instance, might be perceived as strong in Civil War history but mid-tier in 18th-century British literature.

-Takeaway: Do you hope to publish your academic book for tenure and promotion?
+The Takeaway: Do you hope to publish your academic book for tenure and promotion?
 If so, you should target the most prestigious university presses possible in your field.
-So, as you are working on writing your book (or revising your dissertation), you should interview your senior colleagues and mentors in your field to assess press prestige.
+As you are working on writing your book (or revising your dissertation), informally query your senior colleagues and mentors in your field to assess press prestige.

 Humanities First Book Author Inner Circle